Dynamic redundancy and mortality in stochastic search: Derivation of the DRM survival probability

 \section{Derivation of the DRM survival probability}

-In this section we outline the derivation of Eq.~(2) from the main text.
+Here we outline the derivation of Eq.~(2) from the main text.
 To start, we express the DRM survival probability $S_{\lambda,\mu}(t)$ in terms of the survival probability of individual mortal searchers $S_{0,\mu}(t)$, which satisfies

 We note that Eq.~\eqref{Smut} accounts for the possibility of the searcher abandoning the search process before time $t\!>\!0$ as well as continuing to actively search for the target.
 To account for dynamic redundancy, we denote by $S_{\lambda,\mu}^{(n)}(t)$ the DRM survival probability conditioned on there being $n-1\!\geq\!
 0$ recruitment events by time $t\!>\!0$ (not including the recruitment of the initial searcher at $t\!=\!0$).
 Since searchers are recruited by a (homogeneous) Poisson point process, the recruitment times of $n-1$ searchers are independently and uniformly distributed on $[0,t]$,